 I suspect that today’s forecast will slowly fill up all the available sand here, replacing the tern and gull tracks with flip flops, gilt Birkenstocks or bare feet.
 The wind is slower today, not the gale forces that have hit us head on us the past few days, pushing us around on our daily bike commute to and from school.

 As the sun inches towards its apex, bikinis and bellies reveal themselves.
 No bikini?
 No problem.
 Skivvies ok here.
 Or none at all.
 On a warm summer day, clothing is optional we have found – something that has definitely been an eye-opener for my American children.

 “Go’morn!”
 The opener arrives for the snack shack where I have been borrowing a table in the sand, quick-stepping her way to begin her day, unlocking the door with efficiency.
 Soon she will fold back the wooden doors that shutter the windows and open her kiosk.

-Dogs are officially NOT allowed on the beach here, but before the crowds and life guards arrive, I witness many on walk about with their owners enjoying the smells and simple joy of chasing the screechy terns, scattering them against the blue blue cloudless sky.
+Dogs are officially NOT allowed on the beach here, but before the crowds and lifeguards arrive, I witness many on a walk about with their owners enjoying the smells and the simple joy of chasing the screechy terns, scattering them against the blue blue cloudless sky.